usnistgov/mass/README.md

 If you look for files named `test_*.py` they will have examples of how the tested functions are called.
 You can learn a fair amount from looking at them.

+Run all the tests on your systemto make sure they pass!.
+Do `python runtests.py` in the `mass` directory.

 ## Doxygen site

 The subdirectory doc contains configuration and a Makefile to generate a local copy of a doxygen website.
 For a mac: